 - Guide 1: How to Remove Checking My Email Browser Redirect from Windows.

-- Guide 2: Get rid of Checking My Email Browser Redirect from Mac OS X.
+- Guide 2: Get rid of Checking My Email Browser Redirect on Mac OS X.

-- Guide 3: Remove Checking My Email Browser Redirect from Google Chrome.
+- Guide 3: Remove Checking My Email Browser Redirect in Google Chrome.

 - Guide 4: Erase Checking My Email Browser Redirect from Mozilla Firefox.